INDEPENDENT LENS: The Prison In Twelve Landscapes

 Credit: Courtesy of Pond 5

-Produced and directed by Brett Story, the film premieres on INDEPENDENT LENS Monday, May 8, 2017 on PBS.
+Produced and directed by Brett Story, the film premiered on INDEPENDENT LENS in 2017.

 By examining the impact of mass incarceration from outside the prison walls, the film takes us to unexpected locations, from an impoverished Kentucky coal mining town looking to a new federal prison as a much-needed source of employment, to a Bronx warehouse where an entrepreneurial former prisoner sells regulation-approved care packages for inmates, to Marin County, where female prisoners battle raging wildfires.